-The discount rate applied for the pension schemes in Norway for 2020 is based on the interest rate for covered bonds.
-Subsidiaries can deviate from these assumptions if local conditions require this.
+The discount rate applied for the pension schemes in Norway for 2020 is from these assumptions if local conditions require this.
 The discount rates

 Estimated payments to the group's defined benefit pension schemes in 2021 amounts to NOK 9 million.